drdurczok/ha_chores/README.md

 ## Troubleshooting

-- If your sensors are not updating, check the Home Assistant logs for any errors related to the `ha_chores` component.
+- If your sensors are not updating, check the Home Assistant logs for any errors related to the `home_chores_tracker` component.
 - Make sure your CSV file has the correct format and permissions.
 - After making changes to the CSV file manually, you may need to restart Home Assistant or call the `homeassistant.reload_config_entry` service.